Residency Training in Adult (General) Psychiatry

 The Department of Psychiatry and Behavioral Neurosciences is an academic department within the Wayne State University School of Medicine.
 Our mission is to study and identify solutions for the etiology and treatment of serious and chronic mental disorders.
 These goals are achieved by an integration of basic and clinical research in settings that foster high quality education-training and excellent clinical services.

 Our faculty and program staff are committed to offering residents the opportunity to develop the knowledge base, skills, and attitudes upon which to prepare for American Board of Psychiatry and Neurology certification, and thereafter build successful careers in psychiatry.
 Our faculty consists of a wide range of professionals, all of whom contribute actively to our education-training programs.
 This diverse group of educators includes psychiatrists, psychologists, social workers, clinical and basic scientists, and epidemiologists.
 These individuals closely collaborate with residents and one another on educational and research projects.
 The synergy of these relationships as they bridge clinical and basic research is one of the program’s defining aspects.
-Our faculty includes former members of NIH, a director of the American Board of Psychiatry and Neurology, and leaders of other prestigious national organizations and review bodies.
-The hands-on involvement of this group of highly skilled individuals underlies the Department’s commitment to its residents and other trainees in psychology, social work, and the neurosciences.
+Our faculty includes former members of NIH, and leaders of other prestigious national organizations and review bodies.
+The hands-on involvement of this group of highly skilled individuals underlies the Department’s commitment to its residents, medical students and other trainees in the neurosciences.

 |4 months||2 months||6 months|